batuwa/nepal_d3_map/README.md

 It includes basic tooltips as an improvement from the initial version.

 Please feel free to contribute and extend it as you please.

+Usage:

+- clone the repo
+- open up a terminal / command line and cd in the folder
+- run a basic web server, e.g. pythom -m SimpleHTTPServer 8000